Where is Frogmore Cottage?

 When and why was Frogmore Cottage built?

 The cottage has served as a royal refuge since it was built in 1801.
-It was commissioned by Queen Charlotte, the wife of George III, who bought the Frogmore estate as a country retreat for herself and her unmarried daughters in 1792.
+It was commissioned by Queen Charlotte, the wife of King George III, who bought the Frogmore estate as a country retreat for herself and her unmarried daughters in 1792.

 Her husband, often referred as ‘Mad King George’, ruled Great Britain and Ireland from 1760–1820 and suffered from an illness (probably porphyria, a rare hereditary disease) that prompted episodes of eccentric behaviour.
 Historian Sean Lang explains how the king once ordered his carriage to stop in Windsor Great Park while he popped out to have a chat with an oak tree, apparently under the impression it was the King of Prussia.